Understanding Black Horse Finance Claims: Who Can Claim and How It Works

 Example:

 “When I signed up for my car finance agreement, I wasn’t told that my dealer gets paid a commission from Black Horse Finance.
-I later learned that this commission fed directly into my interest rate, meaning I ended up paying much more over the life of my loan.
-I would like a refund of the excess interest charges."
+I subsequently found out that this commission impacted my interest rate so I ended up paying a lot more interest over the life of the loan.
+I want a refund of the overcharged interest."

-Organised and detailed case description improves your chances of getting a positive outcome.
+Clear and concise case description increases your chance of receiving a positive outcome.

 Mention what you expect from Black Horse Finance.
 This could include: